 The Commission is comprised of nine local rural residents representing geographic, cultural, and user diversity from within the region.
 SRC members are appointed by the governor (3 members), the Secretary of the Interior (3 members), and the federal subsistence RACs (one each from the Southcentral, Eastern Interior and Southeast RACs).

-The SRC generally meets twice a year in September/October and February/March.
-Meetings are open to the public, and public comments are welcome.
+The SRC generally meets twice a year in Fall (September/October) and early Spring (February/March).